Regency Tae Kwon-Do

 Role of the Child Protection Officer.

-· Report directly to the NITA committee on all aspects of child protection.
+· Report directly to the TTF committee on all aspects of child protection.

-· Formulate and distribute child protection policy to NITA instructors.
+· Formulate and distribute child protection policy to the TTF instructors.

 · Provide advice and assistance to instructors on how to implement the policy and on other child protection matters.

-· Collate and distribute instances of both good and bad practice so that all NITA members may benefit.
+· Collate and distribute instances of both good and bad practice so that all TTF members may benefit.

 · Ensure that instructors are correctly implementing the policy.